PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

   information about using the Pinguino mips-elf toolchain in this thread: http://tech.groups.yahoo.com/group/nuttx/message/1821

-  Experimental (and untested) support for the Pinguino mips-elf toolchain has been included in the Mirtoo configurations.
-Use this configuration option to select the Pinguino mips-elf toolchain:
+  Support for the Pinguino mips-elf toolchain has been included in the Mirtoo configurations.
+Use one of these configuration options to select the Pinguino mips-elf toolchain:

     CONFIG_PIC32MX_PINGUINOW - Pinguino mips-elf toolchain for Windows CONFIG_PIC32MX_PINGUINOL - Pinguino mips toolchain for Linux